 - Star Wars: Galaxy's Edge — The center of this alien land can be quite busy and loud.
 However, at the entrance/exit closest to Toy Story Land, you'll find a few benches scattered around.
 Depending on the time of day, the tall rock walls even provide some shade.

-- Pixar Place — This large open Pixar-themed courtyard is situated around the backside of the Chinese Theatre as you head toward Toy Story Land.
-This is where you can meet many of your favorite Pixar characters.
+- Pixar Plaza — This large open Pixar-themed courtyard is situated around the backside of the Chinese Theatre as you head toward Toy Story Land.
+This is where you can meet many of your favorite Pixar characters, including Frozone and Sulley!
 You'll find some benches in quiet corners to duck into if needed.
 I love to grab a coffee from the Joffery's Coffee cart or a Num Num cookie from the Neighborhood Bakery and let the kids relax before we head into the exciting (but very stimulating) Toy Story Land.

 - The exit of Tower of Terror — Just outside the merchandise shop exit, you'll be greeted by a Joffery's Coffee cart and a quiet courtyard.
 During certain times of the day, the Tower of Terror building blocks the sun and provides a shady oasis.
 There are several benches in this area and it tends to be a more relaxed environment.

-- The Oasis — This area is located at the entrance of Animal Kingdom and provides a peaceful walk through lush vegetation, waterfalls and streams.
-It's a great place to take a break, especially later in the day when many of the morning entry crowds have died down.
+- The Oasis — This area is located at the entrance of Animal Kingdom.
+It provides a peaceful walk to see animals through lush vegetation, waterfalls and streams.
+It's a great place to take a break.
+This is especially true later in the day when many of the morning entry crowds have died down.
 You'll also find a rock wall that creates a little cave.
 This is perfect if you're looking to duck out of the sun for a minute or two.

 - Maharajah Jungle Trek & Gorilla Falls Trail — These two attractions take you through serene and shaded walking trails with beautiful landscaping and water features.
 You'll see animals such as tigers, fruit bats, birds, gorillas and more along the way.
 Even though the animal trails at Disney's Animal Kingdom are considered an attraction, they are usually not as busy or crowded as the rides.
 The vegetation and animal exhibit buildings also provide shade and a bit of AC.

-- The Tree of Life — The Tree of Life is the centerpiece of Animal Kingdom and along the base of the tree, it offers a peaceful area to sit and relax.
-There are trails with benches and shaded areas around the tree where you can take a break and enjoy the scenery.
+- The Tree of Life — The Tree of Life is the centerpiece of Animal Kingdom!
+Along the base of the tree, it offers a peaceful area to sit and relax.
+There are trails with benches and shaded areas where you can take a break and enjoy the scenery.
 The views of the Tree of Life are pretty incredible.
 I like asking the kids to find and name the animals that they see carved into the tree.

-- Conservation Station — Conservation Station is an indoor exhibit found at Rafiki's Planet Watch that features a variety of interactive exhibits and displays about animal conservation.
+- Conservation Station — Conservation Station is an indoor exhibit found at Rafiki's Planet Watch.
+It features a variety of interactive exhibits and displays about animal conservation.
 It's a quiet and air-conditioned area to take a break from the heat and crowds.

 - Rafiki's Planet Watch — To get to Rafiki's Planet Watch, you'll take a train through a serene and peaceful landscape.
-Once you arrive, you can explore exhibits about animal care and conservation, as well as visit with animals such as goats and sheep.
-Most children enjoy a train ride and this area of the park is rarely very crowded.
+Once you arrive, you can explore exhibits about animal care and conservation.
+You can also visit with animals such as goats and sheep.
+Many children love the train ride!
+Interestingly, guests rarely flock to this area of the park!

-- Discovery Island Trails — These walking trails take you through a calming environment with waterfalls, streams and a variety of animals such as flamingos, kangaroos and lemurs.
+- Discovery Island Trails — These walking trails take you through a calming environment with waterfalls and streams.
+You'll also encounter a variety of animals such as flamingos, kangaroos and lemurs.

-- Finding Nemo: The Big Blue ... and Beyond! — Just outside and to the right of the theatre entrance you'll find a restroom area that is tucked away from the crowds.
+- Finding Nemo: The Big Blue ... and Beyond! — Just outside and to the right of the theatre entrance is a restroom area.
 There's an abundance of trees providing a cool escape from the sun.
 You'll also find water fountains and stairs which make for a nice place to sit and catch your breath before heading off to your next adventure in the day.

-There you have it!
-We've rounded up our favorite spots to take a sensory break at Disney World.
+In conclusion, we've rounded up our favorite spots to take a sensory break at Disney World.
 Disney World can be an overwhelming experience for just about anyone, but particularly for individuals with sensory or processing disorders.
-Fortunately, the Disney parks have areas that provide several sensory break locations to help visitors recharge and take a break from the crowds, noise and stimulation.
+Fortunately, the Disney parks have areas that provide several sensory break locations.
+As a result, these help visitors recharge and take a break from the crowds, noise and stimulation.
 Don't hesitate to take a sensory break and recharge before jumping back into the magical world of Disney!
 You and your crew will be better off for it!

 Related: Overview of Disney World's Disability Access Service (DAS)